 This course will be delivered online and makes use of a variety of instructional methods, including but not limited to: recorded lectures, informational slides, class readings, discussion boards, multimedia presentations.
-In Blackboard under the "Course Content" tab, you will be able to access a "Module" folder corresponding to each week we virtually (and asynchronously) "meet" during the course.
-You are expected to complete all tasks (e.g., weekly exercises, video lectures, discussion boards) within each module folder by the conclusion of the week (Monday night at 11:59PM) that they are assigned.
-For example, "Week 1: Module 1 and Module 2" are due 1/16/23 at 11:59pm.
-Once a due date ends for a module folder, and the link for it disappears, it is no longer available.
-Each module folder is treated as equal to an in-class experience.
-If you miss the access to a module folder, it is as if missing a class on campus.
+In Canvas, you will be able to access each week's learning materials asynchronously.
+You are expected to complete all weekly tasks (e.g., weekly exercises, video lectures, discussion boards) by the conclusion of the week (Monday night at 11:59PM) that they are assigned.
+For example, Week 1 is due 8/26/24 at 11:59pm.
+Each week's materials is treated as equal to an in-class experience.
+If you miss the access to the week, it is as if missing a class on campus.
 You will need to check with a classmate to see what was missed and the participation policy (described below) applies.
+If you are experiencing challenges, please let your instructor know, as there may be opportunities to submit assignments late.

-If you have questions about your Blackboard (Bb) account, please call Bb or the IT department at 919-530-7676.
+If you have questions about your Canvas account, please call the IT department at 919-530-7676.
 Please note that if you are experiencing challenges or life stressors and are unable to complete a module on time, you are encouraged to contact your instructor to discuss possible and appropriate next steps to ensure you are able to get the information and benefit from the learning exercises in each module.